Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Performant RG for MIMO Systems with Application to FCS

 \section{Performant RG for MIMO Systems with Application to FCS}

 The RG presented in Section \ref{section:RG} and the RGs in \cite{vahidi_constraint_2007} and \cite{jing_sun_load_2005} share the limitation of manipulating only the stack current load.
 This can considerably slow down fuel cell power production.
-This limitation led to the development of a novel mutlivariable RG that effectively enforces constraints while {retaining} the use of a computationally efficient linear prediction model.
-While this work is applied to the FCS oxygen starvation problem, it also represents a contribution to RG theory for any application.
+This limitation led to the development of a novel mutlivariable RG that effectively enforces constraints while {retaining} the use of a computationally efficient linear prediction model. { To distinguish this from the {load governor} presented in Section \ref{section:RGi}, the novel RG will be referred to as the cascaded cross-section RG (CC-RG).
+Note that the proposed CC-RG architecture is mainly intended for the FCS OER application, but may be suitable for other applications as well.}

-This new RG has two distinct theoretical features.
-The first feature shall be referred to as the Cascade RG, presented in Section \ref{section:RG-cascade}.
-The cascade RG modifies multiple set-points by arranging several RG in series.
-The second theoretical feature shall be referred to as the Cross-Section RG (CS-RG), presented in Section \ref{section:RG-CS}.
-The CS-RG is capable of speeding up as well as slowing down a reference signal to maintain constraints, enabling the applied reference to temporarily (and intentionally) overshoot the desired reference when needed.
+{The CC-RG contains two novel and independent RG frameworks.} {First, the Cascade RG presented in Section \ref{section:RG-cascade} modifies multiple set-points by arranging several RG in series.
+Second, the Cross-Section RG (CS-RG) presented in Section \ref{section:RG-CS}, is capable of speeding up as well as slowing down a reference signal to maintain constraints.
+This enables} the applied reference to temporarily (and intentionally) overshoot the desired reference when needed.
 This generalizes the RG update law (\ref{eqn:vkappa}), which for FCS applications will prove useful for increasing oxygen supply to reduce OER drops.
-These are two independent RG theoretical frameworks, but in the case of this paper on FCS applications, they are used together in one implementation.
-To distinguish the novel RG from the {load governor} presented in Section \ref{section:RGi}, the novel RG will be referred to as the { cascaded cross-section }RG {(CC-RG)}.

-The CC-RG is depicted at a high level in Fig.~\ref{fig:block-RGap}, which represents a ``zoomed-in'' view of the ``Reference Governor'' block in Fig.~\ref{fig:Intro-BlockHighLevel-MIMO}.
-This RG modifies the stack current, compressor flow set-point, and the cathode inlet pressure set-point simultaneously using a Cascade RG.
+The CC-RG {for an FCS application} is depicted at a high level in Fig.~\ref{fig:block-RGap}, which represents a ``zoomed-in'' view of the ``Reference Governor'' block in Fig.~\ref{fig:Intro-BlockHighLevel-MIMO}.
+This RG modifies the stack current, compressor flow set-point, and the cathode inlet pressure set-point using a Cascade RG.
 In the case of compressor flow, this RG has the ability to ``speed-up'' the requested flow, rather than strictly low-pass filtering the signal, using a CS-RG.
 The CC-RG will be tested on stack current steps in Section \ref{section:RGap-sim}, and its net power response will be compared against the ungoverned case and that of the {load governor}.